Green Card Process Timeline: Everything You Need to Know

-The recruitment process includes posting the job with the state workforce agency.
+The recruitment process includes posting a job with the state workforce agency.
 This must continue for 30 days.
-Additional ads, including two newspaper ads and three additional forms will need to run along with the state workforce posting.
+Additional ads, including two newspaper ads and three additional forms, will need to run along with the state workforce posting.

 There is a mandatory wait time of 30 days once the last advertisement ends.
 The application may only be filed after this waiting period has expired.
 In addition, advertisements may not be older than 180 days when the application is filed.
 It is best that employers post the ads all at once.